szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 <JSTerminal />

 JavaScript calculates the result of these operations for you.
 Whenever you can use a number, you can also create a mathematical expression using typical algebraic operators.
-The last example (in case you are unfamiliar) uses the <kbd>%</kbd> (remainder) symbol, which evaluates the remainder of a division.
+The last example uses the <kbd>%</kbd> (remainder) symbol, which evaluates the remainder of a division.

 In the table below, you can see more of the various operators available to you as a JS programmer when working with data types.
 Many of the most useful operators deal in terms of comparison: seeing if one value is equal to, greater than, or lesser than another value.
-Each of these comparisons will evaluate to either true or false.
+Each of these comparisons will evaluate to either `true` or `false`.
 It is important to understand how these operators work, so try inputting some of the examples you might be unclear with into the JS console to check out the results for yourself.

 <table>
     <caption><strong>Comparison Operators</strong></caption>